quynhXEM/chat.web/docs/theming.md

-# Theming Element
+# Theming SOC Connect

-Themes are a very basic way of providing simple alternative look & feels to the Element app via CSS & custom imagery.
+Themes are a very basic way of providing simple alternative look & feels to the SOC Connect app via CSS & custom imagery.

-To define a theme for Element:
+To define a theme for SOC Connect:

 1. Pick a name, e.g. `teal`. at time of writing we have `light` and `dark`.
 2. Fork `res/themes/dark/css/dark.pcss` to be `teal.pcss`